Christmas in Zimbabwe

 Everyone wears their best clothes for Christmas, as for some families the only new clothes they get every year are for Christmas.
 The parties are a good place to show off their new clothes.

 Children in Zimbabwe believe that Santa Claus brings them there presents early on Christmas Day, ready to show their friends at Church and at the parties.

 Christmas Carols are sung during the Christmas Day morning service and in services leading up to Christmas.
-There are also sometimes Carols by Candlelight Services in city parks.

-Santa might sometimes arrive at big stores in a Fire Engine.
 The streets in the big cities also can have colorful Christmas lights.